MaxPow2718r/configs/README.md

 # Configs

 These are my configuration files, for now I only have three documents and only my vimrc is important, the two others have only one change.
+There are also my LaTeX templates.

 ## bashrc

-This is a typically bashrc file, the only different is that I activate Vi mode on bash.
+This is a typical bashrc file, the only difference is that I activate Vi mode on bash.

 ## gitconfig

-My gitconfig for the moment only setup VIM as my main text editor.
+In my gitconfig for the moment only setup VIM as my main text editor.

 ## vimrc

-This are all the VIM snippets and plugins that I use on VIM.
+This are all the VIM snippets and plugins that I use.

 ### Plugins